Mod-two cohomology rings of alternating groups

 Because transfers exist in generalized cohomology theories, these structures translate to that setting, though as usual coproduct structures can be problematic when the ground ring is not a field.
 Strickland and Turner developed these structures to study Morava $E$-theory of symmetric groups \cite{StTu97}.

 We use extensively the fact that transfer maps for covering spaces commute with natural maps for pull-backs, especially for covering maps are between classifying spaces of finite groups.
-We record some standard facts about such pull-backs here.
+So in the next proposition we record some standard facts about such pull-backs.